geometer/sandbox/README.md

 Solver/explainer of planimetric problems.

-The goal of the project is to create an app that gives a human-readable description of a planimetry problem and generates a human-readable solution.
+The goal of the project is to create an app that takes a human-readable description of a planimetry problem and generates a human-readable solution.